 How to Choose Which Option Is Best

-Nikki Lee tells us, “If you’re an effortless beauty or slightly edgy girl, I would choose balayage, having your ends pop brighter.
-If you are a classic traditional girl, I would do foils, giving you an all over light look.”
+Nikki tells us, “If you’re an effortless beauty or slightly edgy girl, I would choose balayage, having your ends pop brighter.
+If you are a classic traditional girl, I would do foils, giving you an all-over light look.”

-Chrissy advises to keep your hair type in mind: “The method depends more on the client’s hair.
+Chrissy advises keeping your hair type in mind.
+“The method depends more on the client’s hair.
 If the hair is virgin, then I feel that balayage is a great option.
 At Habit Salon, we have 40-50 clients a day looking to get rid of the brass since their hair has been processed so many times.
 For me, the foliage technique is better for achieving the ‘it-look.'”

 How to Avoid Damage

 Ryan says, “Each process, foiled highlights and balayage, need not result in damaged hair as long as the colorist stays aware of the processing time required to maintain the healthy condition of the hair and the desired end result.”